December Boys: Production

+The film was shot on location in Yankalilla, and Kangaroo Island, South Australia.

 Freddie Highmore was considered for the role of Maps, but was replaced by Radcliffe because he would not leave the United Kingdom, as he wanted to be with his sick grandmother.

 Critical reception

-Review aggregator Rotten Tomatoes reported that 41% of critics gave the film positive reviews, based on 70 reviews.
-Metacritic's score was 56/100 based on 21 reviews.
-In Australia several newspapers remarked that December Boys was a commercial bomb due to its relatively large distribution and advertisement versus its small box office return.

 Box office

 December Boys grossed $633,606 at the box office in Australia.
+Several newspapers remarked that the film was a commercial bomb due to its relatively large distribution and advertisements versus its small box office return.